Read a few of our frequently asked questions below to learn more about buying, and renting.

 A 2013 study by the National Fire Protection Association (NFPA) indicated the fire safety code for manufactured homes is more stringent than the code for all other homes built on site.
 NFPA indicated today’s manufactured homes have 38-44 percent fewer fires and lower civilian fire injuries than site-built homes per 100,000 people.

-FEMA (Federal Emergency Management Agency) reported in their research that Manufactured homes “performed much better than conventional residential framing.” in terms of flooding and wood rot from over 100,000 home study.
+FEMA (Federal Emergency Management Agency) reported in their research that Manufactured homes “performed much better than conventional residential framing.” in terms of flooding and wood rot from over a study of over 100,000 homes.

 Manufactured homes are built with the same quality material as a stick (site) built home.
 The reason that they cost less is